nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 [text](#about-this-guide) | Links to other parts of the document, or links to be opened in the browser.
 _text_ | A _technical_ word with definitions provided in the [Glossary](#appendix-b-glossary), or a caption for images.
 <div markdown="block" class="alert alert-info"> :information_source: </div> | Indication that the following text is a note, which is useful in helping you understand how TAB works.
-<div markdown="block" class="alert alert-primary"> :bulb: </div> | Indication that the following text is a tip, which allows you to interact with TAB more effectively and quickly.
-<div markdown="block" class="alert alert-warning"> :exclamation: </div> | Indication that the following text is important.
-Missing it out may impair your user experience and may potentially cause TAB to misbehave!

 --------------------------------------------------------------------------------------------------------------------